serdarburakguneri/scooter-renting/README.md

 Payment service will simulate payments for rides.
 Pricing is also a part of this service, to keep the solution simple.

+# Use cases

+These are the things I am thinking of implementing:

+* An admin can register a new scooter to the system.
+* An admin can modify the scooter registered.
+* A user can list all scooters.
+Each scooter has location information, so it would be nice to filter scooters within a geographic area.
+* A user can rent and unlock a scooter.
+* A user can stop the ride and lock the scooter.
+* Whenever a ride ends, the payment service handles the transaction.
+* Whenever a ride starts and ends, IOT server tells the scooter to be available or not.
+* Each scooter send info like battery level, location and current speed etc to the IOT server.